Nigerian Suya Recipe

 • According to Cookist, check the color of the meat to know if it is still fresh and good to use.

-• Smell the meat for the usual flesh aroma of well-stored meat.
+• Smell the meat for the usual flesh aroma.

 • The texture should also be firm and plump.

-• Ensure that the packaging does not have moisture or water inside.
+• Ensure that the packaging does not have water inside.

-• Get your meat from the butcher or refrigerated section of the grocery store.
+• Get your meat from the butcher or fridge section of the grocery store.

 Storing assorted meat